NCSIS/ncdpi-state-extracts/README.md

 ## Random Notes

 ### Email Addresses
 Email addresses in the State Edition database are stored in the __Contact__ table for students and in the __StudentContact__ table for staff.
 The Contact table can be a simple join on personID.
 The StudentContact table needs a join on personID and a relationship value of "self."
+At the District Edition level, all emails are in __StudentContact__ with a relationship value of "self."

 This value also fills the Alias ID field for Students and Staff.